Oral and Facial Trauma

 Oral Surgery and the Treatment of Facial Injuries

 Treating facial injuries is truly both science and art.
 Due to its complex structure and the critical importance of aesthetics, the skeletal structure of the face is very unique when compared to the rest of the body.
 Because the upper jawbone, the “maxilla”, also includes the nose and eye sockets, oral surgeons have an advantage when working with nearly all structures of the face thanks to a keen understanding of how these different features work together to create your unique look.
 Drs.
-Barbick, Hamilton, McCaskey, Watts, Yuan, Zastrow and Semidey carefully consider all options when treating the injury to ensure the best possible aesthetic outcome.
+Barbick, Hamilton, McCaskey, Watts, Yuan, Zastrow, Semidey and Godwin carefully consider all options when treating the injury to ensure the best possible aesthetic outcome.

 Common Causes of Maxillofacial Trauma